wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-protection-methods/includes/3-use-applocker-control-applications.md

 Today’s organizations face a number of challenges in controlling which applications run on client computers.
-These challenges include controlling:<br>
+These challenges include controlling:

  -  The Universal Windows and desktop apps that users can access.
  -  Which users are allowed to install new applications.